The best solution to a cracked windshield in Costa Rica

 My Ford Escape was hit last year by one of those small rocks and chipped the windshield.
 Nothing else happened then and I drove around with it for over a year as no more harm was done.
 Then, of course, bad things happen usually at the wrong time.
 I saw a small crack in the windshield on Monday morning.

 I asked everyone who uses my car, to find out if it happened recently or not.
 Nobody had a clue about the new crack, it just cracked.

 I hit the road anyway, not really worried on the short term.
 20 Minutes later, when I arrived at my appointment, the 2-inch crack was now 15 inches long.
 Not something that can be fixed so easily anymore.

 I have had a cracked windshield before and when the crack is small, you can get it repaired for very little money.
 Now, the crack was so large, I would have to replace the windshield.
 So, the next task at hand was to call around to find someone open during the holidays.

 In case you would like to learn the words in Spanish, a cracked windshield is “parabrisa rota” or “parabrisa quebrada”.

-To my surprise, the Ford Distributorship was open and they quoted they quoted ¢498,000, for an original Ford windshield replacement.
+To my surprise, the Ford Distributorship was open and they quoted ¢498,000, for an original Ford windshield replacement.
 This price included the molding and weather stripping as well as the installation.
 They didn’t say how many days I would have to leave the car there.
 Distributors usually take a week to get anything done.
 It seems to give them the right to charge a huge amount of money for any original spare part.

 Andres found a repair shop in Guadalupe de Cartago, not really around the corner if you live in Escazu.
 No problem they said, we will install it in your house.
 Amazing… The cost of replacement of the windshield was even more amazing: ¢65,000 (on 12/26/2016).